 - An expert committee will be established by TWAS and AAAS to review the applications received.

-- Successful candidates will be informed before mid June.
+- Successful candidates will be informed by mid May.

 - For more information on the science and diplomacy programme, please see http://twas.org/science-diplomacy.